yyin-dev/MIT6.828/labNotes/lab1/lab1.md

 ## Summary

-Part1 talks about physical address space layout and how BIOS works to load boot loader into memory at `0x7c00`.
+Part1 talks about physical address space layout and BIOS, which loads boot loader into memory at `0x7c00`.

 Part2 talks about how boot loader switches from 16-bit real mode to 32-bit protected mode, and load kernel from disk into physical memory.
 Make sure you understand `boot/boot.S` and `boot/main.c`.
 It also mentions link address, load address, ELF format,  basic usage of `objdump`.

-Part3 talks about the starting code of kernel. `kern/entry.S` firstly sets up hardware-supported virtual memory, switches to use virtual memory by setting %cr0, and jumps to C code at high address.
+Part3 talks about the starting code of kernel. `kern/entry.S` sets up hardware-supported virtual memory, switches to use virtual memory by setting `CR0_PG` flag in %cr0, and jumps to C code at high address.
 Then we see how formatted printing is implemented and how kernel stack is configured.
 We familarize ourselves with x86 calling convention by implementing the `backtrace` command.